-The terracotta rooftops huddled tetris-like on the limestone ridgeline.
-The rust red quickly melted to green as the valley fell away and verdant vine-wrapped hills were revealed.
-As we wound around the tight bends, guided by perfectly formed cypress trees we edged past cars, trucks and even the occasional sedate tractor as the anticipation brewed.
+The terracotta rooftops huddled Tetris-like on the limestone ridgeline.
+The rust-red quickly melted to green as the valley fell away and verdant vine-wrapped hills were revealed.
+As we wound around the tight bends, guided by perfectly formed cypress trees we edged past cars, trucks, and even the occasional sedate tractor as the anticipation brewed.
 The mountain-top medieval town felt both familiar and enticingly new and we couldn’t wait to uncover the many things to do in Montepulciano.

 Getting to Montepulciano

 - Getting to Montepulciano is possible from any of the major gateways to Tuscany.
 Like us, it’s likely you will fly into one of Rome‘s airports and travel on from there.
-There are also airports in Pisa, Perugia and Florence.
+There are also airports in Pisa, Perugia, and Florence.

 - From Rome, you can hire a car, catch a train or bus, organise a transfer through your hotel or BnB or book a Montepulciano wine tour (should you only have a day).

-- If you are arriving by train, be aware that the train station isn’t in the town centre, nor is it walking distance, so you will have to catch the local bus up the hill or arrange a hotel transfer.
+- If you are arriving by train, be aware that the train station isn’t in the town centre, nor is it within walking distance, so you will have to catch the local bus up the hill or arrange a hotel transfer.

 - Rome to Montepulciano takes about 2.5 hours by car.
 I highly recommend you hire a car in Tuscany.
 It will allow you to reach Montepulciano easily and also to take day trips from Montepulciano if you have a little extra time.
 If you are driving, simply park near the Fortress or one of the car parks near the top of town, wander down through the streets and catch the bus back up the top.
 For obvious reasons, most of the tours around Montepulciano are walking tours, so check those specific details before you book.

 - It’s important to note that at 600 metres above sea level and clinging to a limestone ridge, Montepulciano is known for its very steep streets.
-If you are not particularly fit or you have mobility problems, there is a little red public tourist bus that runs from the bottom of town (near Porta delle Farine), to the top of town near Piazza Grande.
-You will find red sign-posted stops around the town with one right at Porta della Farine itself.
+If you are not particularly fit or you have mobility problems, there is a little red public tourist bus that runs from the bottom of town (near Porta delle Farine) to the top of town near Piazza Grande.
+You will find red sign-posted stops around the town with one right at Porta Della Farine itself.

 Related: Must Try Montepulciano Restaurants